 New Zealand Working Holiday Visa

-I looked into this option after I had already turned 30, so it was the age restriction that deterred me at first.
+I looked into this option after I had already turned 30, so the age restriction deterred me at first.
 Although, while reading some posts in a travel-related Facebook group, I found a thread about this very topic.
 It mentioned a working holiday visa for those over 30 years old through a company called BUNAC, so I immediately looked them up.

 BUNAC is a company that coordinates gap year opportunities to intern, work, and volunteer in select countries all over the globe.
-It’s London based, but programs exist for citizens of the United States, the United Kingdom, Ireland, Germany, Canada, Australia, and New Zealand.
+It’s London-based, but programs exist for citizens of the United States, the United Kingdom, Ireland, Germany, Canada, Australia, and New Zealand.

-Among the list of opportunities, people can coach sports in South Africa, volunteer in Nepal, and work at a summer camp in the United States – plus much more.
+Among the opportunities, people can coach sports in South Africa, volunteer in Nepal, and work at a summer camp in the United States – plus much more.
 Each program has a different fee associated with it, depending on which country you hail from.

-Exclusive to BUNAC is a visa that allows travelers up to 35 years old to live and travel in New Zealand for one year.
+Exclusive to BUNAC is a visa that allows travelers up to 35 years old to live and travel in New Zealand for up to one year.
 They have a limited number of visas to release to applicants every year.

 What BUNAC Provides